Last Updated on

 Whenever we talked to folks about heading to Napa, a universal comment we heard was “Didn’t it all burn up?”
 We can categorically say no!
 While the fires that swept through Santa Rosa was genuinely horrific, most of the fires burned areas high above the vineyards where tourists are likely to roam, and in many cases the vines actually acted as firebreaks and kept the fires from spreading further!
 These same vineyards are now revealing their fall colors of gold and red, creating a beautiful tapestry spread across the valley floor!

 We rolled over the mountain between Santa Rosa and Napa, and headed into our first winery stop in the Napa Valley, Frog’s Leap Winery.
 Frog’s Leap is located in Rutherford, near the heart of heart of the Napa Valley.
 Founded in 1981 by John Williams on the site of a former frog farm, John and his partner Larry Turley used their experience gained from working at the famous Stag’s Leap Vineyard to launch their own venture.

 Guests at Frog’s Leap can expect a great tasting experience, with 3 different levels of tasting, from their garden tasting all the way up to a guided tasting and tour.
 Our tasting featured a flight of 4 of their wines which was accompanied by a little sampler of crackers, cheese and fruit jams made with fruit from their gardens.

 After a successful first vineyard visit, we headed for a quick lunch at the adorable and delicious Oakville Grocery and then turned north to head up to our second vineyard of the day, Benessere Vineyards, an Italian inspired vineyard on the gravely, volcanic soil near St. Helena.
 This gravelly soil proved to be perfect for growing the classic Italian varietals like Sangiovese and Moscato di Canelli as well as Napa the stars Zinfandel, Merlot and Cabernet Sauvignon grapes.

 We were super excited to share this experience with our friends who are lovers of great red wines, and with us having fallen in love with their reds on our first trip, we absolutely knew they would love Benessere!
 Our guide for the day Micheal took us on a spectacular private tour of the property while tasting their wines.

 We got to head out into the vineyard and taste grapes right off the vines, see the tennis court where Luciano Pavarotti shot his “spectacular” movie Yes, Giorgio, and more importantly the crush pad and fermentation tanks where the wines are born before ending up back in the tasting room (where the the old stables used to be!)

 We can’t stress enough that one of the best ways to help Napa and northern California’s wine country is to visit!
-You will find wineries happy to welcome you, with many donating tasting fees to fire recovery funds (both Frog’s Leap and Beneserre are donating!) and with vineyards and the supporting businesses employing a large number of residents, this helps keep this area rolling!
+You will find wineries happy to welcome you, with many donating tasting fees to fire recovery funds (both Frog’s Leap and Bennesere are donating!) and with vineyards and the supporting businesses employing a large number of residents, this helps keep this area rolling!